Cono52/taconite/README.md

 The main code is contained in a single file `lib.hs` in the `src` directory (A remote REST API is defined for package.haskell.org in a file RestClient.hs).
 The code is heavily commented from the point of view of a non-haskell programmer, but nonetheless a reasonably experienced programmer presumed to have prior experience with mainstream programming languages such as C++, Java or C-sharp.

+__Docker Compose__

+When you want to run a Docker service along with other services such as a Database, or when you want to run a set of services together, then use a docker-compose.yml file.

+I have added a docker-compose.yml file that includes a mongo db config.
+To run, ensure docker build in enabled in stack.yaml, do a stack build, a stack image container, and then start the system with 'docker-compose up'.
+The server will launch, as will a mongodb instance. you are now fully up and running.